top of page

 Graphing a Linear Equation Using Points (A Live Classroom Moment)

 One of the simplest ways I teach graphing is by plotting points.
+I share this equation on the screen: 3x + 2y = 4.

 The student immediately asked: